magento/devdocs/guides/v2.1/cloud/access-acct/first-time-setup_import-prepare.md

 1. Click **Add Variable**.

-1. You can remove the `auth.json` file from each environment.
+1. Remove the `auth.json` file from each environment.

 ## Edit `composer.json` {#composer-json}